jestjs/jest/docs/ExpectAPI.md

 ### `expect.arrayContaining(array)`

-`expect.arrayContaining(array)` matches a received array which contains all of the elements in the expected array.
+`expect.arrayContaining(array)` matches the received value if it is an array which contains all of the elements in the expected array.
 That is, the expected array is a **subset** of the received array.
-Therefore, it matches a received array which contains elements that are **not** in the expected array.

 You can use it instead of a literal value:

 - in `toEqual` or `toBeCalledWith`
 - to match a property in `objectContaining` or `toMatchObject`

+As a special case, `expect.arrayContaining([])` matches any value, including non-arrays.

 ```js
 describe('arrayContaining', () => {